k98kurz/tapescript/docs.md

 ## OP_MOD_FLOATS - 26 - x1A

-Pull two values from the stack, interpreting as floats; perform float modulus: second % first; put the result onto the stack.
+Pull two values from the stack, interpreting as floats; perform float modulus: second % first (top); put the result onto the stack.

 Aliases:
 - MOD_FLOATS